syncfusion-content/windowsforms-docs/WindowsForms/PivotGrid/Localization.md

 2.Select File > Save As to save the edited resource file as **Syncfusion.PivotAnalysis.Windows.Localization.SR.de-DE** in the desired location.

-3.Open the visual studio command prompt and enter the following command.
+3.Open the Visual Studio command prompt and enter the following command.
 Make sure to keep the sf.publicsnk file in the same location containing the "Syncfusion.PivotAnalysis.Windows.Localization.SR.de-DE.resources" file

 {% highlight text %}